See photos (6)

 You will reach Pointe des Poulains, where Sarah Bernhardt’s fort has stood since 1859.
 At low tide, the Île des Poulains is accessible via a tombolo, allowing a short loop around its 1868 lighthouse.

-Follow the slope above the golf course.
+Follow the cliffs along the golf course.
 After passing the Baguen-Hir shaft, wide views open over the inlets of Ster-Vraz and Ster-Ouen.
-Opposite, the Koh-Kastel ornithological reserve occupies an ancient fortified promontory.
+Opposite, the Koh-Kastel ornithological reserve occupies a fortified promontory.

 Descend to Ster-Vraz Beach, but do not cross it.
 Take the path on the left up to the village of Bortifaouen.
 Cross the village, turn left at the road, then take the first right onto a grassy track.
 Head left to Bordery village, then take the first road on the right to return to the heights of Sauzon.